 Sedation or sleep dentistry, is a way to reduce your dental fear and anxiety.
 Sedation dentistry uses medicine to put you into a semi-conscious or unconscious state.
 Once sedated, your dentist can perform extensive dental work while you are sleeping.
 You will feel little to no pain and won’t remember much of anything afterward.
 Sedation dentistry is helpful for complex dental work and those involving multiple difficult procedures.
 There are several different sedation techniques, including Nitrous Oxide, oral conscious sedation, IV sedation, and general anesthesia.
 The goal of all sedation techniques is to help you concur your fear of the dentist!

-Sedation is not required for everyone and the vast majority of patients do fine without it.
-However, there are some patients who are indeed excellent candidates for sleep dentistry.
-It all depends on how much treatment you need and how afraid of the dentist you are.
-Here are some examples of cases which are great candidates for sedation dentistry:
+While sedation dentistry is great, it’s not for everyone.
+In fact, the vast majority of patients do fine without any sort of sedation.
+However, there are patients who are great candidates for sleep dentistry and would probably not get their treatment were it not for sedation.
+It all depends on how much treatment you require and how afraid of the dentist you are.
+Here are examples of cases which are good candidates for sedation dentistry:

 Extensive dental work

 Sleep dentistry can also be very helpful if you’re planning on having extensive dental work performed.
 Examples include full mouth rehabilitation, placing multiple dental implants or tooth extraction, etc. With sedation or sleep dentistry, you can complete the majority of your treatment during one long sedation session.
 Of course, multiple followup visits may be required, but these appointments are all easy and painless for the most part.
 The difficult stuff, like tooth extraction, dental implants, and gum work, will all be performed under one sedation appointment.